cosmoscout/csp-measurement-tools/README.md

 ## Configuration

-This plugin can be enabled with the following configuration in your `settings.json`:
+This plugin can be enabled with the following configuration in your `settings.json`.
+The given values present some good starting values for your customization:

 ```javascript
 {